IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

         # sudo prlimit --pid pid --nofile=65000:65000

 Solr launches asynchronously and attempts to use the ``lsof`` binary to watch for its own availability.
-Installation of this package isn't required but will prevent a warning in the log at startup.
+Installation of this package isn't required but will prevent a warning in the log at startup:

+	# yum install lsof

 Finally, you may start Solr and create the core that will be used to manage search information::